History

 – pain swelling around the wound

-– muscle ache, tummy pain, vomiting, diarrhoea etc
+– muscle ache, tummy pain, vomiting, diarrhoea etc - Ask MAFTOSA,

 He was prescribed co-amoxiclav